-These property sheets are present for almost all object types.
-They contain the following options:
+The property sheets listed below are present for almost all object types.
+They allow you to modify the following settings:

-Format: For changing the size and position of the object.
-For more information, refer to the "Object properties, Format property sheet" section, page 114.

-- Filling: For changing the filling of an object.
-Only visible in objects containing transparent areas.
-For more information, refer to the "Object properties, Filling property sheet" section, page 116. - Lines: For adding border lines.
-For more information, refer to the "Object properties, Lines property sheet" section, page 118. - Shadow: For adding a shadow.
-For more information, refer to the "Object properties, Shadow property sheet" section, page 120. - Properties: For modifying common settings, such as indicating whether or not an object should be visible or printable.
-For more information, refer to the "Object properties, Properties property sheet" section, page 123.
+- Format: For changing the size and position of the object.
+See section "Object properties, Format property sheet", page 104. - Filling: For changing the filling of the image (or icon) that represents the media object.
+Only visible if the image/icon has transparent parts.
+See section "Object properties, Filling property sheet", page 105. - Lines: For adding border lines to the image/icon.
+See section "Object properties, Lines property sheet", page 107. - Shadow: For adding a shadow to the image/icon.
+See section "Object properties, Shadow property sheet", page 108. - Effects: For adding various types of effects to the image/icon.
+See section "Object properties, Effects property sheet", page 110. - Properties: For modifying common object settings.
+See section "Object properties, Properties property sheet", page 111.

-For media objects, the following additional property sheets are available in the dialog:
+For media objects, there are additional property sheets with further options: